rbergenl/_Alpha/docs/MARKETING.md

 - TODO: create initial dashboards for marketing in Google Data Studio (Users, Growth, Financial, Features [analytics, hotjar]). -> users: paid, registered, activated, loggedon, oneTimeUsage, fiveTimeUsage.

+- TODO: export PinPoint data to CSV in S3, and with a Lambda write the Google Sheets API.
+This Sheet is a Data Source in DataStudio (user login, etc.)

 ## Add Minumum Viable Product features

 TODO: expand on items below..